DennisGross/COOL-MC/README.md

 COOL-MC needs more time to build the model while using less memory than PRISM/Storm.
 The reason for the performance bottleneck is the iterative building of the induced DTMCs.
-If we disregard model-building time, we receive roughly the same model-checking performance for Storm and COOL-MC.
+If we disregard model-building time, we receive roughly the same model checking performance for Storm and COOL-MC.
 Our tool generates near-optimal policies w.r.t. to the different properties and builds smaller DTMCs.
 Therefore, one major advantage of our tool is that we can model check larger MDPs as with PRISM/Storm.